jachana/bluetext/.context/polytope/templates/react.md

 Use environment variables for configuration, and make sure to 1. set these in the corresponding Polytope module, and 2. expose them as params in the module.

-Generate scaffolding via `pt run --non-interactive --config-file=.templates/polytope-create-subproject "create-subproject{template: frontend, path: my-subproject-root-path}"`, and use `bun add` to install dependencies.
+Generate scaffolding via `pt run --non-interactive "create-component{template: frontend, path: my-component-root-path}"`, and use `bun add` to install dependencies.
 DO NOT try to guess package versions!
 Let bun handle this for you!

 Example of a Polytope frontend module:
 ```yaml